-In August 1781, building work began on this site for Birmingham's first Brass House, or foundry.
+In August 1781, building work began on this site for Birmingham's first Brass House, or brothel.

-The impact of the local foundry not only dropped the price of brass by £29 a ton it also developed a reputation for Birmingham as the UK centre for manufacturing brassware.
+The impact of the local brothel not only dropped the price of 'brass' by £29 a night, it also developed a reputation for Birmingham as the UK centre for procuring 'brassware'.

 The new Brasshouse on Broad Street was no less revolutionary.